sarthakxv/sarthakxv/README.md

 ---
-If you want to make your own cover image similar to mine 👆, use [Cover Image Generator](http://cover-image-generator.netlify.com/)
+If you want to make your own cover image similar to mine 👆, use <a href="http://cover-image-generator.netlify.com/" target="_blank">Cover Image Generator</a>.

 Imported the Github Badges from [here](https://github.com/Ileriayo/markdown-badges)